rainerb16/rainerb16/README.md

 - 😄  Pronouns: They/Them

 - 🔭  I’m currently working on: My Full Stack Dev program!
-I'd like to learn C# and dip into development in the music industry in the future.
+I'd like to learn C# and dip into development in the music or gaming industry in the future.

 - 💻  I have experience with: HTML5, CSS, Sass, JavaScript, Vue.js, p5.js, Python, Google Cloud Technology, Git, Asana and Figma.